zchee/neovim-wiki/Contributing.md

 - [Porting OS layer to libuv](Porting-OS-layer-to-libuv)

+## Travis

+If you make changes to documentation or files that won't affect the current build status, add [ci skip] to the  commit message.

 ## Non-programming ways to contribute

 There are plenty of stuff you can contribute to without being a hardcore C programmer.